navarro165/elodie-improved/Readme.md

 **Slow performance?**
 - Use `--workers=4` or higher for large collections
-- Ensure ExifTool is properly installed
+- Check available CPU cores and memory

 **Missing location data?**
 - Photos without GPS will go to "Unknown Location"